-Bield has sufficient cash resources with cash balances of £15.1m as well as investments of £6.6m that are available if required.
-There has been no impact on compliance with loan covenants and all compliance requirements are being met within the COVID-19 regulations.
-As part of our normal business processes and in response to the COVID-19 crisis, additional inyear re-forecasts have been produced and our annual 30-year forecasts have been amended to consider the impact of the crisis.
+Bield has sufficient cash resources with cash balances of £12.4m as well as investments of £5.9m that are available if required.
+As part of our normal business processes and due to economic environment additional in-year re-forecasts have been produced and our annual 30-year forecasts have been amended to consider the impact of the cost of living crisis.